maennchen/ZipStream-PHP/README.md

 composer require maennchen/zipstream-php
 ```

+## Upgrade to version 1.0.0

+* All options parameters to all function have been moved from an `array` to structured option objects.
+See [the wiki](https://github.com/maennchen/ZipStream-PHP/wiki/Available-options) for examples.
+* The whole library has been refactored.
+The minimal PHP requirement has been raised to PHP 7.1.

 ## Overview
 A fast and simple streaming zip file downloader for PHP.
-Here's a
+Using this library will save you from having to write the Zip to disk.
+You can directly send it to the user, which is much faster.

-simple example:
+Here's a simple example:

 ```php
 # Autoload the dependencies
 require 'vendor/autoload.php';